On cyclic fixed points of spectra: Statement of results

-When $B$ is a symmetric ring spectrum, its topological Hochschild homology $THH(B)$ is a genuine $\T$-spectrum \cite{HM97}*{\S2.4}, where $\T$ is the circle group.
-It is not true in general that $\Gamma_1 \: THH(B)^{C_p} \to THH(B)^{hC_p}$ is a $p$-adic equivalence, but when it is ``approximately'' true, then the following theorem is useful.
+When $B$ is a symmetric ring spectrum, its topological Hochschild homology $THH(B)$ is a $\T$-spectrum \cite{HM97}*{\S2.4}, where $\T$ is the circle group.
+It is not true in general that $\Gamma_1 \: THH(B)^{C_p} \to THH(B)^{hC_p}$ is a $p$-adic equivalence, see e.g.~\cite{HM97}*{Prop.~5.3} and \cite{Ro99}*{Thm.~4.7}, but when it is ``approximately'' true, then the following theorem is useful.